Skoda Kamiq Review & Prices

 There are no hybrid versions of the Kamiq, although the 1.5-litre petrol engine does have a clever feature that switches to using two cylinders rather than four to save fuel when the engine isn’t working hard.

 This means there’s not a big penalty at the pumps for choosing the more powerful engine.
-With a manual gearbox, it returns up to 51.4mpg according to the official figures.
+With a manual gearbox, it returns up to 49.7mpg according to the official figures.
 You should be able to get reasonably close to that in normal driving.

 Remember, there’s no diesel version of the Kamiq anymore, so if you want the motorway economy of a good turbodiesel you’ll need to consider a different small SUV or shop for a used Kamiq.

 Reasonably low emissions mean the first year’s Vehicle Excise Duty (VED) payment isn’t too painful – it’s included in the on-the-road charges you pay for a new car, so you won’t really notice it.
+However, Benefit-in-Kind is quite high for company car drivers at 29-31% – you're much better off looking at hybrid and electric alternatives.

 Safety and security